khalidkarimkqr/heart-disease-predictor/.ipynb_checkpoints/README-checkpoint.md

 If you want to run this app on your local machine, follow these steps:

-### Prerequisites

-- Python 3.8 or higher
-- Git installed on your system
-- Basic knowledge of Python and Streamlit

 ### Step 1: Clone the Repository